 For those who can’t commit to 2 years with the Peace Corps, IVHQ offers affordable, safe and responsible volunteer travel opportunities for 1-24 weeks in over 50 destinations, including Costa Rica, Bali, South Africa, Kenya, Italy and Fiji.

 Established in 2007, IVHQ has grown to become the world’s leading volunteer travel organisation, offering a variety of projects for volunteer travellers, including Teaching, Childcare, Community Development, Medical, Construction and Renovation, Turtle Conservation and Wildlife Conservation.

-With volunteer program fees starting from $180 for 1 week, you will not find a more affordable and trustworthy Peace Corps alternative.
+With volunteer program fees starting from US$20 (approximately AU$31) per day including accommodation, you will not find a more affordable and trustworthy Peace Corps alternative.

 I feel that getting involved with volunteering and living with the family gives you a more profound insight into the culture and way of life.
 This gave me time to really adapt and experience life there in a more unique way to a regular tourist.
 It has inspired me to take part in projects like this on my next adventure!
 The accommodation felt safe, comfortable and homely.
 My favourite part of volunteering abroad in Ecuador was meeting great people, volunteers and staff, playing with the kids and practising Spanish!
 Kristina Downie, 23 (Volunteer in Ecuador)